Selections from The Story of Classic Crime in 100 Books

-The focus for this meeting was crime books set in or involving a country in Asia.
-This resulted in a wide range of novels read by the Sydney Mechanics School of Arts' Crime and Mystery Book Club.
-Click here to see the list.
+The theme of this meeting is ‘Be my guest’, that is a crime or mystery novel featuring a hotel, restaurant, or country house.
+This gave us a wide range of books.
+So here it is, the list of stories read by the Sydney Mechanics School of Arts Library Crime and Mystery Book Club.

 There was an eclectic mix of stories about lawyers and the law in our Crime and Mystery Book Club at the Sydney Mechanics School of Arts’ Library.
 The usual suspects are there, but there are also some new recommendations.
 Click here for the list.